hklages/node-red-contrib-sonos-plus/README.md

 ### NEWS

-This package is now based on [sonos-ts](https://www.npmjs.com/package/@svrooij/sonos).
-I had to modify almost all commands.
+This package is now based on [svrooij node-sonos-ts](https://www.npmjs.com/package/@svrooij/sonos) and keeps the focus on SONOS commands.
+The discovery of player and the node dialogs are improved.
+For details see the change log.

+It works well together with the sister package [node-red-contrib-sonos-events](https://www.npmjs.com/package/node-red-contrib-sonos-events), which handles events / subscriptions.

 ### Installation